ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    6. Device Shutdown

    **Sequence of process**
-   1. VDM senses that a device under itís control is connected to the system.
+   1. VDM senses that a device under it‚Äôs control is connected to the system.
    2. VDM creates a Device Arrival event and sends it to the DM through socket and port.
-   3. The event contains information about the device, and itís capabilities.
+   3. The event contains information about the device, and it‚Äôs capabilities.
    4. It accepts the request from application through the port and communicate with the device through the respective driver.
    5. Send response back to the application based on the request.